vighneshiyer/vighneshiyer.com/content/research/philosophy/04-what_is_good_academic_comparch_research.md

   - Don't talk about 'what' you're going to do first
   - Explain why you are going to do it first.
 Overarching research question, funding sources, how you will advise the first 3 PhD students
   - If faculty isn't interested / invested in your problem, they won't care about your solution

+## App Driven

+- Application driven vs application first research
+  - About generality, not the application itself, consider the 7 dwarfs vs the app first "research" done today
+  - Papers with code methodology dominates today, this doesn't produce any knowledge, it doesn't generalize
+  - Must distinguish application driven from app first from methodology driven such as mess
+- Application oriented methodology vs application first, need to disambiguate between two usages of application driven
+  - Of course everything must be application driven whether an architecture or a tool.
+  - Who would design an architecture independent of what it is supposed to run or design a methodology or tool independent of the task that it were to accomplish?

+## Signs of Professor Quality

+- Single author papers
+- Position papers and white papers
+- Vision papers
+- Workshop papers, focus on real things, latchup, other venues like riscv summit